 Mother’s Day is a day to celebrate our own mothers and all they do for us.
 I am close with my mom and she deserves to be celebrated every day.
 I always say that she sets the bar high, as a person and as a mother.
 But it’s also a day to celebrate the other women in our lives who might be mothers, aunts (real and chosen), grandmothers, friends, or otherwise.
-These are the women that form the tribe helping to care for and raise our children.
+These are the women that form the village helping to care for and raise our children.
 I am grateful for all the strong female role models that my daughters have in their lives.

 All that being said, Mother’s Day is often a difficult day.
 It’s difficult for those, like me, who have had issues with infertility or experienced miscarriages.
 It’s a difficult day for those who had stillborn babies or have experienced the loss of a child.
 It’s a difficult day for those with mental health issues.
 It’s a difficult day for those who aren’t connected with their mothers or who lost them too early.
 It’s a difficult day for those whose mothers had long lives, but are no longer with us.
 It’s a difficult day for those whose mothers aren’t well.